A zero-one law for random walks in random environments on $\mathbb{Z}^2$ with bounded jumps: Random Walks in Dirichlet Environments

-is a multiple of the annealed drift.
+is a positive multiple of the dot product of $v$ with the annealed drift.
 Thus, because of our assumption the annealed drift is zero, the two sums are equal.
-Note that by the shift-invariant structure of the graph $\G$, the sum on the left is also the weight exiting $\partial$ by edges in 2(b).
+Note that by the shift-invariant structure of the graph $\Gr$, the sum on the left is also the weight exiting $\partial$ by edges in 2(b).
 Similarly, the sum on the right is also the weight exiting $M$ by edges in 2(d).
 Hence the total weights of edges in 2(a), 2(b), 2(c), and 2(d) are all the same.
-Because weights in 2(a) and 2(b) are the same, zero divergence holds at $\partial$, and because 2(c) and 2(d) are the same, zero divergence holds at $M$.
-In order to preserve zero divergence, we give both of the special edges the same weight $W$, which we take to be the value of each of the two sums above.
+Because weights in 2(a) and 2(b) are the same, $\partial$ has zero divergence, and because 2(c) and 2(d) are the same, $M$ has zero divergence.
+In order to preserve the divergence-free character of the graph, we give both of the special edges the same weight $W$, which we take to be the value of each of the two sums above.
 It follows from well known properties of Dirichlet random variables that when the walk is started at either of the endpoints, its first step is along the special edge to the other endpoint with annealed probability $\frac12$.
 Figure \ref{fig:graphHM} shows an example of the graph $\Hg_{N,L}$.
+(Because figure \ref{fig:graphHM} is also intended to be used for the argument for Theorem \ref{thm:Dirichlet}, it uses $\vecv$ rather than $\ell$ in its labeling.
+For the purpose of the current argument, simply take $v=\ell$.)

-Define the stopping time $\tau=\inf\{n\in\N:X_n=0, X_{n-1}=M\}$.
+Define the stopping time $\tau=\inf\{n\in\N:X_n=\partial, X_{n-1}=M\}$.
 Note that $\{\tilde{T}_{\partial}=\tau\}=\{X_{\tilde{T}_{\partial}-1}=M\}$ is the event that the first return to zero is by the special edge.

 We note, by Lemma \ref{cor:loopreversal},

 On the other hand, we also have $\Pa_{\Hg_{N,L}}^{\partial}(X_1=M)=\frac{1}{2}$.
 Now by considering the possibility that the first step from $\partial$ is to $M$ (by the special edge) and the possibility that the first step from $\partial$ is not to $M$, we get